-- (a) For working ordinary time, a casual employee must be paid: - (i) the ordinary hourly rate for the work being performed; plus - (ii) a loading of 25% of the ordinary hourly rate. - (b) The casual loading constitutes part of the casual employee's all-purpose rate. - (c) The resulting rate is the casual ordinary hourly rate. - (d) The 25% casual loading in clause 11.2 does not apply to vehicle manufacturing employees in the technical field covered by clause 4.8(a)(ix).
-The casual loading for these employees is prescribed in clause 46 in Part 9-Vehicle manufacturing employees of this award. - 11.3 On each occasion a casual employee is required to attend work the employee must be paid for a minimum of 4 hours' work.
+- (a) For working ordinary time, a casual employee must be paid: - (i) the ordinary hourly rate for the work being performed; plus - (ii) a loading of 25% of the ordinary hourly rate. - (b) The casual loading constitutes part of the casual employee's all-purpose rate. - (c) The resulting rate is the casual ordinary hourly rate. - (d) Where this award refers to a penalty rate or shift loading as being calculated as a percentage of the ordinary hourly rate, that reference will (for a casual employee) instead be taken to be a reference to the casual ordinary hourly rate if the entitlement is applicable to a casual employee. - (e) The 25% casual loading in clause 11.2 does not apply to vehicle manufacturing employees in the technical field covered by clause 4.8(a)(xi).
+The casual loading for these employees is prescribed in clause 47 in Part 9-Vehicle manufacturing employees of this award.

+- On each occasion a casual employee is required to attend work the employee must be paid for a minimum of 4 consecutive hours' work.
 In order to meet their personal circumstances a casual employee may request and the employer may agree to an engagement for no less than 3 consecutive hours. - 11.4 When engaging a casual employee, the employer must inform the employee: - (a) that the employee is being engaged as a casual employee; - (b) of the name of their employer; - (c) of their classification level and rate of pay; and - (d) of the likely number of hours they will be required to perform.